SHARPENING ACADEMY

 Sharp knives make clean cuts that preserve the integrity of your ingredients.
 When you cut fruits, vegetables, or herbs with a dull blade, you crush and tear the cells, leading to faster oxidation and loss of flavor.
 A sharp knife ensures your ingredients stay fresh and flavorful.

-HOW TO MAINTENANCE?
+HOW TO MAINTENANCE THE KNIFE?

 By following a few simple steps, you can prevent potential issues and keep your knives in optimal condition.